bsgbryan/madul/README.md

   }

   // All methods not starting with an underscore are wrapped, with
-  // state callbacks passed as the last arguments to all invokations maybe(person, done, fail) {
+  // state callbacks passed as the last arguments to all invocations maybe(person, done, fail) {
     const self = this